smiggiddy/authenticate-user/README.md

 AUTHENTICATE USER BACKEND PROJECT [![CircleCI](https://dl.circleci.com/status-badge/img/gh/rlondon3/authenticate-user/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/rlondon3/authenticate-user/tree/main)
 =======================================================
-                          This is a Node and Express API for user authentication.
+                          This is a Node/Express API for user authentication.

         • This is a backend project with unit testing in Jasmine and a CI Pipeline via CircleCI •